-Recent EEOC activities highlight why employers should be concerned about understanding leave of absence as an ADA accommodation.
-The EEOC is successfully pursuing what it calls "systemic violations," obtaining a string of consent decrees focusing on inflexible time-off and leave of absence policies that violate the ADA.
-Several recent EEOC cases have resulted in multi-million dollar consent decrees.
+The EEOC is successfully pursuing what it calls "systemic violations" like these, obtaining a string of consent decrees focusing on inflexible time-off and leave of absence policies that violate the ADA.
+Several EEOC cases have resulted in multi-million-dollar consent decrees.
+Since the EEOC's pursuit of inflexible leave policies, only one court has tackled the issue, disagreeing that inflexible leave policies categorically violate the ADA.12

-SYSTEMIC VIOLATIONS result from an employer's company-wide policy or practice that can affect many employees subject to the policy, rather than from the mishandling of an individual employee's case.
+Systemic violations result from an employer's company-wide policy or practice that can affect many employees subject to the policy, rather than from the mishandling of an individual employee's case.

-A CONSENT DECREE is the result of an agreed settlement between the EEOC and the employer, approved by the court.
+A consent decree is the result of an agreed settlement between the EEOC and the employer, approved by the court.
 The EEOC generally requires that such decrees be made public.